MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 5. A user receives an email containing an invitation to join an SfBO meeting.
 The email contains a conference key and a HTTP-based URL linking to the conference.
 Both the key and the URL are unique for a particular meeting.

 ### <a name="federation-safeguards-for-sfbo"></a>Garanzie federative per SfBO
-La federazione offre all'organizzazione la capacità di comunicare con altre organizzazioni per condividere messaggi istantanei e presenza.
-Nella federazione SfBO è attiva per impostazione predefinita.
-Tuttavia, gli amministratori dei tenant hanno la possibilità di controllare questa funzione tramite il portale amministratore O365.
-Vedi altro.
+La Federazione offre all'organizzazione la possibilità di comunicare con altre organizzazioni per condividere messaggi istantanei e presenza.
+In SfBO la Federazione è attiva per impostazione predefinita.
+Tuttavia, gli amministratori del tenant hanno la possibilità di controllarla tramite il portale di amministrazione di Office 365.
+Vedere altre informazioni.

 ## <a name="addressing-threats-to-sfbo-conferences"></a>Affrontare le minacce alle Conferenze SfBO